rl-language/rlc/docs/rationale.md

 This implementation closely mirrors the `Wikipedia` description, and is very straightforward for a human being to reason about it.

-Yet, as is it written right now, it is almost useless.
+As is it written right now, it is almost useless.

 Maybe you are a reinforcement learning engineer, and wish to use that function to let a AI system learn how to play it.
 Maybe you are a game programmer and you want to integrate it into your game.
 Let us ignore the low hanging fruit of performances that would push you to rewrite the code in another language, and focus instead on the issue that would be common to all languages: